 - The student should arrive early to class to sit in an appropriate seat for recording, and set up equipment before the onset of class.

-- Only the instructor should be recorded.
+- Only content used for grading should be recorded.
 Recording will be stopped, if students or the instructor share private/confidential material that is not part of graded material.

 - Protect the confidentiality and ownership of the recorded information, which includes: NOT sharing, copying, or releasing the recording with anyone, this includes a prohibition of all downloaded sharing and posting of recordings on the internet.